 When you purchase and use a product in Sandy Springs, it’s more than reasonable to assume that the product will not harm you.
 However, dangerous products sometimes still make it into the market, and that can have significant consequences for those who become injured.
-If you or a family member were hurt by a defective product, you’ll want to contact a Sandy Springs product liability lawyer as soon as you can.
+If you were hurt by a defective product, you’ll want to contact a Sandy Springs product liability attorney.

-Our Sandy Springs product liability lawyers at John Foy & Associates are here to help.
+Our Sandy Springs personal injury lawyers at John Foy & Associates are here to help.
 For more than two decades, we have helped individuals injured by defective products all throughout Georgia win compensation for their damages.
 We are one of the largest and most well-known personal injury firms in the state, and we are not afraid to take on these types of cases.

 What to Understand About Product Liability Law in Sandy Springs

-Georgia’s laws regarding product liability are outlined under Georgia Code § 51-1-11.
+Georgia’s laws regarding product liability are outlined under Georgia Code (OCGA) §51-1-11.
 Here’s an overview of what to know about a product liability case.

 Privity, or proof that you purchased the product that harmed you, is not necessary to bring a product liability case.
 You can file a claim even if you were not the person who purchased the defective product.